piocalderon/piocalderon.github.io/_posts/2017-05-19-color-dynamics-of-la-la-land.md

 ![](/images/20170519/00.png)

-Apart from being really pretty, the resulting image could help us put a correspondence between colors and scenes (and correspondingly, emotions) in the movie.
+Apart from being really pretty, the resulting image could help us put a correspondence between colors and movie scenes (and correspondingly, emotions).
 Let's do just that.

 # Dissecting the Color Spectrum